pop42/mac-setup/README.md

 - Keyboard > Text > Uncheck all options, especially _use smart quotes and dashes_
 - Dock > Automatically hide and show the Dock and position on screen to Right

+## Google Chrome

+You need a good browser...
+[Google Chrome](//google.com/chrome) is my favorite.
+Download the *.dmg* file, click to install and follow instructions.

+Afterwards, I suggest signing  into chrome with your google account and syncing.

+## LastPass

+If you have it synced from your earlier google accounts, you can just log into it.
+Otherwise, download it, install it and use it for your passwords.

+## iTerm2

+You will spend a lot of time on the command-line... install a good one.
+I suggest [iTerm2](https://www.iterm2.com/).